Plastic shopping bag: Environmental concerns

-The number of plastic grocery bags disposed of in the U.S. apart from the rest of the world is a number that is difficult to comprehend, this is why it is important that solutions are considered, weighed and measured to address this growing problem.
+The number of plastic grocery bags disposed of in the U.S., apart from the rest of the world, is a number that is difficult to comprehend, this is why it is important that solutions are considered, weighed and measured to address this growing problem.
 Phasing out plastic bags is a viable option, however, there are many that argue that this puts a strain on businesses and makes it more difficult for the customer to take goods home.
 There are alternatives such as purchasing cloth grocery bags so that those who don't agree with using plastic reusable bags can still have a bag that can be used many times over; however, government studies have found that cloth bags have a high carbon footprint.
-Many states have used legislation to stop the banning of plastic bags.
+Ironically - and tragically, many states have used legislation to stop the banning of plastic bags.

 Plastic bags were found to constitute a significant portion of the floating marine debris in the waters around southern Chile in a study conducted between 2002 and 2005.

 Plastic bags don't do well in the environment, but several government studies have found them to be an environmentally friendly carryout bag option.
 According to the Recyc-Quebec, a Canadian government agency, "The conventional plastic bag has several environmental and economic advantages.
 Thin and light, its production requires little material and energy.
 It also avoids the production and purchase of garbage/bin liner bags since it benefits from a high reuse rate when reused for this purpose (77.7%)."
 Government studies from Denmark and the United Kingdom, as well as a study from Clemson University, came to similar conclusions.